-The School of Dental Medicine provides exchange opportunities for its own students as well for international students who wish to broaden their understanding of the practice of dentistry in other countries.
-The goal of these programs is to produce future leaders in oral health who are prepared to interact globally.
+The School of Dental Medicine provides exchange opportunities for international students from schools with which Penn Dental Medicine has an active memorandum of understanding (MOU).
+Participants in this program broaden their understanding of the practice of dentistry in the United States, with the goal of producing future leaders in oral health who are prepared to interact globally.
 The objectives are:

 - To expand students’ knowledge base in oral health programs and health care systems of other countries.

-- To develop a global perspective and approach to dental education and clinical practice.
+- To develop an international perspective and approach to dental education and clinical practice.

 - To cultivate intercultural competencies and sensitivity to other cultures among students, faculty and staff.